mpmcintyre/process-party/README.md

     restart_attempts: 0 # Number of restart attempts (-1 for infinite)
     restart_delay: 0 # Delay before restart
     on_failure: "buzzkill" # Exit behavior on failure (kill all processes)
-    on_complete: "buzzkill" # Exit behavior on complete (kill all processes)
+    on_complete: "wait" # Exit behavior on complete (kill all processes)

     # File system triggers
     trigger: